-In case of cooling operation the evaporating temperature is allowed to go down to $37^{\circ}F(3^{\circ}C)$ on temporary base depending on the situation.
+In case of cooling operation the evaporating temperature is allowed to go down to 37°F (3°C) on temporary base depending on the situation.

 In case of heating operation the condense temperature is allowed to go up to 120°F (49°C) on temporary base depending on the situation.
-When the request from the indoor units becomes more moderate, the system will eventually go to the steady state condition which is defined by the operation method above.
+When the request from the indoor units becomes more moderate, the system will eventually go to the steady state condition which is the system will eventually go to the steady state condition which is defined by the operation method above.